If you think you have paid too much tax getting your money back is should be a top priority.

-Unless your money is held in an ISA or you have informed your savings provider that you don't pay tax by completing an R85 form, it's likely you are paying tax on your savings interest.
+Unless your money is held in an ISA or you have informed your savings provider that you do not pay tax by completing an R85 form, it is likely you are paying tax on your savings interest.

 You have up to 5 years to reclaim tax paid on savings interest, which you can do by completing a R40 form and contacting your tax office.